jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

 The difference is that, here, we are interpreting (decoding) the output spikes, rather than encoding/converting raw input data into spikes.

 Let’s focus on a rate code.
-When we pass input data to the network, we want the correct neuron class to emit the most spikes over the course of the simulation run (which then corresponds to the highest average firing frequency).
+When input data is passed to the network, we want the correct neuron class to emit the most spikes over the course of the simulation run.
+This corresponds to the highest average firing frequency.
 One way to achieve this is to increase the membrane potential of the correct class to :math:`U>U_{\rm thr}`, and that of incorrect classes to :math:`U<U_{\rm thr}`.
 Applying the target to :math:`U` serves as a proxy for modulating spiking behavior from